Back to Blog Posts

 Facebook in court

-Facebook, now known as Meta Platforms, has been involved in a wide range of legal cases, involving privacy, antitrust, content moderation, child endangerment, and use of images without permission
+Facebook, now known as Meta Platforms, has been involved in a wide range of legal cases related to privacy, antitrust, content moderation, child endangerment, and use of images without permission

-Aside from Facebook’s (and Meta’s) own assorted legal embroilments, content posted on Facebook has, on many occasions, been used as evidence in court.
-Facebook posts and messages have been used in court to show evidence of bullying and stalking, unfit parenting, hidden income in divorce proceedings, and wrongful termination, among others.
+Aside from Facebook’s (and Meta’s) own assorted legal embroilments, user content posted on Facebook has been used in court to show evidence of bullying and stalking, unfit parenting, hidden income in divorce proceedings, and wrongful termination, among others.

 However, not all Facebook-sourced content is admissible, and a number of challenges may have to be cleared, such as authentication of the content, or allegations of hearsay.